 In the sequel, all of the Cybran ships can do that, with the right research.

-Command And Conquer's Global Defense Initiative is in love with Land Battleships, typically in the form of their Mammoth Tanks, which are so huge and durable they can run over other tanks.
-In the Kane's Wrath expansion, GDI also gains the MARV, which is an even bigger mobile treaded deathmobile with three railguns, garrissionable infantry bunkers, and the ability to consume entire Tiberium fields instantly.
+In the Kane's Wrath expansion for Command & Conquer 3: Tiberium Wars, GDI also gains the MARV, which is an even bigger mobile treaded deathmobile with three railguns, garrisonable infantry bunkers, and the ability to consume entire Tiberium fields instantly.

 Armored Core: For Answer hinges on destroying incredibly Humongous Mecha that are land (and sometimes air or water) battleships.
 The gigantic carrier-type beasts are oversized and difficult to control.
 They are, however, valuable in that they project an obscene amount of power into an area, and can move to another area relatively easily.
 They are also extraordinarily frightening to fight: when the ten-meter tall mech that you're piloting isn't as big as the smallest gun on the carrier, you know you're in trouble.